 - 1. Arrive at the bus stop on time 10 minutes prior to the time the bus is to arrive. - 2.
 Wait for your bus in a safe place well off the roadway.
 Bus riders must conduct themselves in a safe manner while waiting (this means no foolishness or horseplay). - 3.
 Respect the property rights of people who reside at or near the bus stop. - 4.
 Wait until the bus comes to a complete stop before trying to get on the bus.
-Enter the bus single file with no crowding or pushing.

-5. Be careful if crossing the roadway to board the bus; check to make sure all traffic has stopped.
+Enter the bus single file with no crowding or pushing. - 5.
+Be careful if crossing the roadway to board the bus; check to make sure all traffic has stopped and the bus driver signals you to cross.